Systematic Alien Verification for Entitlements: Voting eligibility

 In the United States, citizens are eligible to vote in federal elections, as well as in state and local elections, subject to various conditions such as those related to age and residence.
 Non-citizens are not eligible to vote in any federal, state, or most local elections.
 In the late 2000s and 2010s, there have been concerns about non-citizens voting in elections.
 In order to address this, some state governments have considered using SAVE to help verify citizenship.
-However, since SAVE contains information only for naturalized citizens and not for citizens at birth (except people who have sponsored someone to immigrate to the United States), the absence of matching records in SAVE could mean that the person is a citizen or that the person's presence is unauthorized and the person has had no contact with immigration enforcement.
-Therefore, SAVE on its own could not be used to make a confident determination of citizenship.
-For this reason, as well as the added burden of SAVE and its potential to discourage people from voting, the use of SAVE for voter eligibility has been a target for criticism.
+Historically, SAVE contained information primarily for naturalized citizens and not for citizens at birth (except people who have sponsored someone to immigrate to the United States).
+As a result, SAVE on its own could not be used to make a confident determination of citizenship.
+For this reason, as well as the added burden of SAVE and its potential to discourage people from voting, the use of SAVE for voter eligibility was criticized.

+Beginning in March 2025, the U.S. Citizenship and Immigration Services (USCIS) announced changes to SAVE and encouraged state and local agencies to use the system for voter eligibility verification.
+USCIS subsequently reported an agreement with at least 28 states to use the SAVE tool.
+In June 2026, a federal court ruled that these changes were unlawful and that SAVE data cannot be used in its current form to check voter registration records.
+The decision was subject to ongoing litigation and appeal as of July 2026.

+An analysis by the Center for Election Innovation & Research (CEIR) found that even the largest claims based on SAVE represented small fractions of states' active voter registration lists, and early announcements based on SAVE flags are frequently revised downward after further investigation using more accurate data.